Nation's political leaders pay tribute as John McCain lies in state at U.S. Capitol

 Vice President Mike Pence – standing in for the president with whom McCain frequently feuded, Donald Trump – hailed the senator as a man of iron will who never backed down from a fight.

-A former member of Congress, Pence recalled traveling the world with McCain, who later became chairman of the Senate Armed Services Committee.
+A former member of Congress, Pence recalled taking trips overseas with McCain, who later became chairman of the Senate Armed Services Committee.
 “I never traveled with a colleague who was better to our enlisted or harder on our generals," he said.

-Senate Majority Leader Mitch McConnell recalled the "cocky, handsome naval aviator" who went on to become became "a generational leader in the United States Senate, where our nation airs our great debates.”
+Senate Majority Leader Mitch McConnell recalled the "cocky, handsome naval aviator" who went on to became "a generational leader in the United States Senate, where our nation airs its great debates.”

 "He would fight tooth and nail for his vision of the common good," McConnell said.
 "Depending on the issue, you knew John would be either your staunchest ally or your most stubborn opponent.”

-House Speaker Paul Ryan recalled McCain's "distinct brand of candor," when he discovered the former Navy pilot "really does talk like a sailor.”
+House Speaker Paul Ryan recalled McCain's "distinct brand of candor," when he discovered during an argument that the former Navy pilot "really does talk like a sailor.”

-But if he were to bring his own children or grandchildren to visit McCain's final resting place at the U.S. Naval Academy in Annapolis, where he will be buried Sunday, Ryan said he would tell them: “This is one of the bravest souls our nation has ever produced."
+But if he were to bring his own children or grandchildren to visit McCain's final resting place at the Naval Academy, where he will be buried Sunday, Ryan said he would tell them: “This is one of the bravest souls our nation has ever produced."

-Throughout the brief ceremony, McCain's widow Cindy, his children, grandchildren and his 106-year-old mother, Roberta, said stalwart facing his casket.
+Throughout the brief ceremony, McCain's widow, Cindy, his children, grandchildren and 106-year-old mother, Roberta, sat stalwart facing his casket.
 Meghan McCain, his daughter, held her grandmother's hand.

 In a show of bipartisanship sought by McCain, who was deeply involved in the memorial planning, Senate Democratic leader Chuck Schumer participated in the presentation of the official Senate wreath.
 House Minority Leader Nancy Pelosi joined Ryan in presenting the House arrangement.